open-cluster-management-io/open-cluster-management-io.github.io/content/architecture.md

 weight: -20
 ---

-This page tells you the arhitecture and baisc concepts in open-cluster-management.
+This page tells you the architecture and basic concepts in open-cluster-management.

 <!-- spellchecker-disable -->